 Triumvir or tresvir: member of a college of three members.
-The expression is mostly used to describe the First Triumvirate (60 BCE; Pompey the Great, Crassus, and Julius Caesar) and Second Triumvirate (43 BCE; Marc Antony, Lepidus, and Octavian).
+The expression is mostly used to describe the First Triumvirate (60 BCE; Pompey the Great, Crassus, and Julius Caesar) and Second Triumvirate (43 BCE; Mark Antony, Lepidus, and Octavian).

-After Caesar had been killed, Marc Antony controlled the republic, but he had to do business with with the assassins, Brutus and Cassius.
+After Caesar had been killed, Mark Antony controlled the republic, but he had to do business with with the assassins, Brutus and Cassius.
 He made them governors of provinces in the east.
 However, Caesar's adopted son Octavian thought this was too kind, and exploiting the anger of Caesar's veterans, he launched a war against Antony, who was defeated at Modena in northern Italy.
 After his victory, Octavian returned to Rome, demanded the consulship, and surprised the world with the creation of an alliance with...
-Marc Antony.
+Mark Antony.
 This remarkable volte-face had been designed by Marcus Aemilius Lepidus, like Antony a former general in Caesar's army.
 He became the third member of the Second Triumvirate, which was recognized in November 43 by the People's Assembly (Lex Titia).

 The triumviri rei publicae constituendae ("board of three to reconstitute the state") accepted the powers of a dictator and took several measures